TheDreamLabUK/logseqSpringThing/docs/security/authentication.md

 - Generated using UUID v4 for uniqueness
 - Stored in memory with user data
 - Configurable expiration (default: 1 hour)
-- Automatically cleaned up after 24 hours of inactivity
+- Automatically cleaned up after 24 hours of inactivity (via `cleanup_sessions` method, which needs to be explicitly called or scheduled)

 ### Session Storage